typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ### runCancelable & unsafeRunCancelable

 The above is the pure `cancel`, accessible via `Fiber`.
-However the second way to access cancellation and thus interrupt tasks is via `runCancelable` (the pure version) and `unsafeRunCancelable` (the unsafe version).
+However the second way to access cancellation token and thus interrupt tasks is via `runCancelable` (the pure version) and `unsafeRunCancelable` (the unsafe version).